 Funding Needs & Priorities

-School-Aged and Young Adult Well-Being
+Youth and Young Adult Well-Being

-Help Kids Where They Live and Learn
+Helping Kids Where They Live, Learn and Earn

 Group of childen laughing

-By design, traditional health, education, and community support systems generally default to responding to presenting health issues instead of working upstream to address the root causes and underlying factors that lead to poor current and future health outcomes for adolescents and young adults.
+By design, traditional health, education, and community support systems generally default to responding to presenting health issues instead of working upstream to address the root causes and underlying factors that lead to poor current and future health outcomes for youth and young adults.
 Morbidity and mortality for young people are relatively low and largely preventable, yet the negative circumstances and experiences some children and young adults encounter from Kindergarten to age 24 have a significant impact on their future health and well-being.

 This is especially true for youth at risk for compounded impact due to circumstances of poverty, family dysfunction, educational challenges, mental illness, and substance use and abuse, to name those most prevalent in this region.
 It is therefore important to foster collaboration among the various systems that influence young people, including schools, juvenile justice, social services, and physical and mental health service systems to respond to the myriad needs of young people.